nf-core/mnaseseq/docs/output.md

     [deepTools](https://deeptools.readthedocs.io/en/develop/content/list_of_tools.html)

     *Description*:
-    deepTools plotFingerprint is a useful QC for ATAC-seq data in order to see the relative enrichment of the samples in the experiment on a genome-wide basis (see [plotFingerprint docs](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)).
+    The output of deepTools plotFingerprint is a useful QC in order to see the relative enrichment of the samples in the experiment on a genome-wide basis (see [plotFingerprint docs](https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html)).

     ![MultiQC - deepTools plotFingerprint plot](images/mqc_deeptools_plotFingerprint_plot.png)